seqeralabs/xpack-dnanexus/README.md

         --instance-type mem3_ssd3_x12 \
         --input-json "$(envsubst < examples/nfcore-rnaseq.json)"

+The above example launch shows how to run the exection of the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline using the `test` profile

 ## Known problems and limitations

 * Nextflow directives [cpus](https://www.nextflow.io/docs/latest/process.html#cpus) and
 [memory](https://www.nextflow.io/docs/latest/process.html#memory) are not yet supported.
 Use the [machineType](https://www.nextflow.io/docs/latest/process.html#machinetype) to specify the DNAnexus VM type depending process requirements.
 * Nextflow resume functionality is still not working properly.
 * When the pipeline execution terminates abruptly the Nextflow log file is not uploaded the target project storage.
 * Some [Biocontainers](https://biocontainers.pro/) may not work properly.